 If you’re considering a life insurance policy, take your time, and don’t dive into the water headfirst.
 Many insurance agents try and sell you on the benefits of ‘complete coverage,’ but these plans are usually the most expensive and may not fit you or your family.

 Dealing with insurance agents also requires plenty of disclosures.
-You may need to submit blood work or undergo medical tests to determine whether or not you qualify.
+You may need to submit blood work or undergo medical tests to determine whether you qualify.
 You’ll also have to answer personal questions that you may not feel comfortable telling a stranger.
 But, when you do your homework ahead of time, you can avoid some of these unnecessary headaches.

 People often assume they don’t need life insurance because they have coverage through their employer.
-But, most employer-plans only cover one year’s salary or less.
+But, most employer plans only cover one year’s salary or less.
 If you have dependents or care for an elderly parent, the payout won’t be enough to maintain the support they need.

-When you purchase whole-life insurance, the insurer sets up an investment account where a portion of your premiums are used to grow the balance over time.
-Because fees and expenses are high in the beginning, your cash value will be minimal in early years.
+When you purchase whole life insurance, the insurer sets up an investment account where a portion of your premiums is used to grow the balance over time.
+Because fees and expenses are high in the beginning, your cash value will be minimal in the early years.
 However, as time passes and the cash value builds, the proceeds can be accessed when you need them.
 You can withdraw money to pay bills or close your policy and collect the entire amount.
 The insurer also provides the option to borrow against the account.
 However, you need to pay interest, and if you pass before repaying the funds, your beneficiaries won’t receive anything.

-Bundling your home, auto and life insurance policies under one roof can seem like a convenient option.
+Bundling your home, auto, and life insurance policies under one roof can seem like a convenient option.
 But, one insurer rarely has the best offers for all three.
 You’re better off spreading your policies across multiple insurers to make sure you get the cheapest products.

-Remember, the insurance business is extremely competitive and insurers offer discounts and bonuses to lure new clients.
+Remember, the insurance business is extremely competitive, and insurers offer discounts and bonuses to lure new clients.
 And by being patient and selective, you’re bound to find products that are right for you.